ennerperez/multipanelcontrol/README.md

 # MultiPanel Control

+This control acts like a tab control but without the tabs...

 Original article can be found at [http://www.codeproject.com/Articles/37397/A-Multipanel-Control-in-C](http://www.codeproject.com/Articles/37397/A-Multipanel-Control-in-C)

-All credits are for [liron.levi](http://www.codeproject.com/Members/liron-levi), I decided to place it in GitHub to make a NuGet package, because is the most usefull control in Windows Forms to me.
+All credits are for [liron.levi](http://www.codeproject.com/Members/liron-levi), I decided to place it in GitHub to make a NuGet package, because is the most useful control in Windows Forms to me.

 // liron.levi thanks so much.
 Since 2009.